andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 vector of Doubles with 5 elements, and a `L 3 6` is a 3x6 vector of Doubles.

-These types are often called “dependent”, because the structure of the type itself is parameterized by/depends on a “value” (the size parameter).
+These types are called “dependent” types because the type itself *depends* on its value.
+If an `R n` contains a 5-element vector, its type is `R 5`.

-The `Static` module relies on the `KnownNat` mechanism that GHC offers.
+The `Static` module in *hmatrix* relies on the `KnownNat` mechanism that GHC offers.
 Almost all operations in the library require a `KnownNat` constraint on the type-level Nats — for example, you can take the dot product of two vectors with `dot :: KnownNat n => R n -> R n -> Double`.
-The `KnownNat` constraint allows the functions to *use* the information in the size parameter (the `Integer` it represents) at run-time.
-(More on this later!)
+This typeclass-based approach is necessary in Haskell (and has become a de-facto idiom) because it gives us a way to “get” the information from the `n` (an `Integer`) at runtime and use it in our code — more on this later!

-Our network type for this post will be something like `Network 10 '[7,5,3] 2`: Take 10 inputs, return 2 outputs — and internally, have hidden layers of size 7, 5, and 3.
+Moving on, our network type for this post will be something like `Network 10 '[7,5,3] 2`: Take 10 inputs, return 2 outputs — and internally, have hidden layers of size 7, 5, and 3.
 (The `'[7,5,3]` is a type-level list of Nats; the optional `'` apostrophe is just for our own